JinkiJung/PaperMining/README.md

 - **Carve**: organize and revise all thoughts
 - **Plant**: plant your thoughts to your article or academic journal

-The project is previously implemented as a prototype, [SharePaper](https://github.com/VirtualityForSafety/SharePaper), and then has been elaborated by [Jinki Jung](https://github.com/jinkijung).
+The maintainer's short motivation on this:
+> You might have been thought the Git is the most powerful tool to share works on source codes as well as other generic stuff.
+PaperMining is a branch of this idea.
+I believe the Git repository can be used in paper writing by sharing enlightening thoughts caught from multiple related papers and by multiple readers.
+That is the tool, PaperMining. - [Jinki Jung](https://github.com/jinkijung)

 ## Features
 - organized thoughts (or comments) visualization that are captured from multiple papers - *Carve mode*